Typography

 Desktop

-- Open a second window, set window to 1280 pixels wide but with no zoom.
+- Open a second window at 1280 pixels with no zoom

-- Cross compare both windows and ensure no content is missing from the zoomed window.
+- Compare both views and check that no content is missing

 Resizing text